What is a leg ulcer?

-Characteristics of venous ulcer includes:
+Characteristics of a stasis ulcer include:

-Characteristics of arterial ulcer includes:
+Characteristics of an arterial ulcer include:

-An infected ulcer characteristically has yellow surface crust or green/yellow pus and may smell unpleasant.
+An infected ulcer characteristically has a yellow surface crust or green/yellow pus and may smell unpleasant.
 There may be surrounding tender redness, warmth and swelling (cellulitis).

 Where possible, treatment aims to reverse the factors that have caused the ulcer.
 As an ulcer is often the result of both arterial and venous disease, careful assessment is needed first.

 Venous leg ulcer, in the absence of arterial disease, is usually treated with exercise, elevation at rest, and compression.
 Compression must not be used if there is significant arterial disease, as it will aggravate an inadequate blood supply.
-Surgery, ultrasound guided sclerotherapy or endovascular laser treatment of superficial and perforator leg veins may also help, particularly if the deep venous system is intact.
+Surgery, ultrasound-guided sclerotherapy or endovascular laser treatment of superficial and perforator leg veins may also help, particularly if the deep venous system is intact.
 Venous-return assisted calf compression devices may be of additional benefit.